Community Watershed Monitoring

 What is the Community Watershed Monitoring Network?

-To expand on the provincial database, collect enough data to see watershed trends and raise watershed health awareness in local communities.
-The long term objective is to use multiple years of data to determine which watersheds require more detailed monitoring and/or improved watershed management and to assist in land use planning.
-Data is collected for turbidity, dissolved oxygen, temperature and conductivity for 68 sites in 25 watersheds across our Region.
-Additional lab analysis is being completed to further investigate what potential contaminants are associated with turbidity exceedances observed in the first three years of data collection.
-In 2014 eleven sites in northern RDN waterways were sampled for E.coli and Phosphorus and in 2015 eleven sites in southern RDN waterways were sampled for E.coli, Phosphorous and metals.
-Further analysis was completed in 2019, with nine sites sampled for Chloride (as a proxy for road run-off) and twelve sites sampled for Phosphorus (as a proxy for agricultural run-off).
+Additional lab analysis has and continues to be completed to further investigate what potential contaminants are associated with water quality exceedances observed in the data collection.
+In 2014 eleven sites in northern RDN waterways were sampled for E. coli and Phosphorus, in 2015 eleven sites in southern RDN waterways were sampled for E. coli, Phosphorous and metals, and in 2019 with nine sites sampled for Chloride (as a proxy for road run-off) and twelve sites sampled for Phosphorus (as a proxy for agricultural run-off).
+Further sampling for nutrients was completed in 2021 in-partnership with ENV in areas with upstream agricultural land-use.

 Monitoring occurs once a week for 5 weeks in the summer low flow period (August - September) and once a week for 5 weeks in the fall flush period (October - November).

-There are 41 streams currently monitored by trained volunteers, these include:
+There are 45 streams currently monitored by trained volunteers, these include:

 - Rosewall Creek